-There are photographs depicting Chinese individuals in our reader access file in the pictorial collections reading area.
-These are also available via Hocken Snapshop at https://hocken.recollect.co.nz/.
-Try a keyword search using the terms "China" or "Chinese".
+There are photographs depicting Chinese individuals in our reader access files in the Photographs Collection - please ask staff at the reference desk if you would like to view these.
+These are also available via the Hocken Snapshop collection on Hocken Digital Collections https://hocken.recollect.co.nz/pages/snapshop.
 You can browse the collection by selecting from the list of subjects e.g. "Chinese in New Zealand".